obricks/open-source-architecture/fablabs.md

 #### London
 * [Maker mile](http://makermile.cc) a Listing of london maker spaces in the maker mile district
 * [Fab Pub](http://fab.pub/) A fab lab whose complete name is Fabrication Publique
+* [Machine Rooms](http://machinesroom.org/) An active fab-lab in Maker Miles
+* [Lime Wharf](http://limewharf.org) A hub that group different companies relaties to fab labs... like Open desk in maker miles

 #### Barcelona